 Pruitt began attending conferences on therapy dogs and even began doing her own research through her online graduate program at Lamar University.

-She connected with Dr. Rebecca Weinbaum, who is the department chair for Lamar University’s Department of Counseling and Special Populations in the College of Education and Human Development.
+She connected with Dr. Rebecca Weinbaum, who is the department chair for Lamar University’s Department of Counseling in the College of Education and Human Development.
 When Dr. Weinbaum heard what Pruitt had to say about her interest in animal-assisted therapy, she was in.
 The pair set off to do some qualitative research together.